S0ULMutlittol/Lua-Scripts/Readme.md

 	StarterGui<URScreenUi<UrFrame<properties<Position
 	--]]
 end)
-	-- you don't have to! (how do I get the frame size?:)
+	--  how do I get the frame size?:
 	--[[
 	StarterGui<URScreenUi<UrFrame<properties<Size
 	--]]
 button.MouseButton1Down:Connect(function()
-	frame:TweenSize(UDim2()) -- this will change the Frame Position with an animation, here is how a size should look like: {0, 506},{0, 234} you can keep the {} if you want but end)
+	frame:TweenSize(UDim2()) -- this will change the Frame Position with an animation, here is how a size should look like: {0, 506},{0, 234} you can keep the {} if you want but you don't have to end)
 --------------------------------------------------------------------------------------------------------------------------------------
 -- just animating the frame without any button